ConfettiFX/The-Forge-Blog/workflow_defines_the_product.md

 These are glaring and obvious issues, and most of the time there is some effort to solve them.
 Most of the time it's some form of distributed builds, which in my opinion is only delaying the inevitable.

-Note that this is not an exxageration, these are actual numbers from actual projects.
+Note that this is not an exageration, these are actual numbers from actual projects.

 #### Less obvious issues